psychemedia/storytelling-notes/undutiful-daughter.md

 Oh, take of my father the gold and the treasure.
 Oh, take of my mother a fee without measure.
-Oh, make me a coffin of deepest gold `[In the original "deepest stole yellow" : what stole means I do not know.]` yellow.
+Oh, make me a coffin of deepest gold `[In the original "deepest stole yellow": what stole means I do not know.]` yellow.
 And bury me under the banks of green willow."

 The demand of the dead lady was not so readily granted.